Crush Your Interview

 If you have been given a verbal offer, kindly ask if you can be provided with the conditions of your offer clearly defined in writing (e.g., job duties, salary, bonuses, benefits, starting date, work location).
 Plan to review each of these conditions at a later time before you give your final response.

-Avoid the “Exploding Offer” and Discuss a Reasonable Deadline
+Avoid the “Time-Sensitive Offer” and Discuss a Reasonable Deadline

-Some employers may strategically pressure you into accepting your offer through a variety of “exploding offer” techniques such as:
+Some employers may strategically pressure you into accepting your offer through a variety of “time-sensitive offer” techniques such as:

 - Asking you to accept verbally before a written offer is provided

-- Indicating that they have extended offers to more candidates than there are openings, and that candidates are hired on a first-come, first-serve basis
+- Indicating that they have extended offers to more candidates than there are openings and that candidates are hired on a first-come, first-served basis

 - Providing a signing bonus only to candidates who accept immediately

-Be aware of these subtle methods that some employers may use to get you to accept.
-In almost every instance, it is in your best interest to avoid giving an immediate response, and to instead inquire about the date by which they need your response.
+Be aware of these subtle methods employers may use to get you to accept.
+In almost every instance, it is in your best interest to avoid giving an immediate response and instead inquire about the date they need your response.
 Mark your calendar so that you get back to them on time, even if it is to ask if it would be possible to extend the deadline.

 Understanding an Offer